Creative Branding Tactics to Elevate Your Small Business Visibility

 We’re not saying spend your marketing budget on a single event.
 However, investing in sports, entertainment, and arts sponsorship is big business.

-For small businesses, this could work on a localized scale.
-Co-sponsoring an exhibition or convention that aligns with your business needs is a great way of promoting your company.
+For small businesses, this could work at a localized scale.
+Co-sponsoring an exhibition or convention that aligns with your business needs is a great way to promote your company.

-Sponsorship can take different forms.
-Email newsletters, event apps, and wifi access are the most popular digital sponsorships.
+Sponsorship can take different forms — email newsletters, event apps, and Wi-Fi access are popular digital sponsorships.

-Print sponsorship can include floor maps or show directories.
-If you want to take the traditional route with signage sponsorship, show boards and elevator wraps could make just as big an impact.
+Print sponsorship can include floor maps or directories.
+Traditional signage sponsorship, like show boards and elevator wraps, can also make an impact.

 1. Why is customer appreciation important?

-Customers who feel appreciated are likely to stay loyal to a company and could account for 80% of business profits.
-Both these factors are the keys to business success.
+Customer appreciation builds loyalty and strengthens long-term relationships.
+Customers who feel appreciated are more likely to stay loyal and can account for up to 80% of business profits.

 2. How can UGC help my business?